At last Yangon, Myanmar

 Next time in Myanmar

 All in all, Yangon is quite dirty and after 3 days I was happy to go back to Thailand.
 The monsoon season was well on its way which doesn’t make it any more drier nor cleaner.
 But I would definitely recommend Yangon.
-Here’s my suggestion which places you should see here.
 Next time I would stay here a bit longer so I could explore outside this previous capital.
-I think the locals are happy to see foreigners and, in my opinion, it’s good that they country has finally started to open to tourism.
+I think the locals are happy to see foreigners and, in my opinion, it’s good that the country has finally started to open to tourism.
 Perhaps this is the next top backpacker destination in SE Asia.
 So off you go!

 Edit, 24.9.17.
 At the moment the Rohingya situation is not looking good.
 From the resources that I have gathered, to me it seems that Myanmar is violating human rights of the Rohingya people, big time.
 I find it hard to recommend visiting a country that doesn’t respect such basic rights.
 Let’s hope Myanmar will make the right choice and stop persecuting these people who have been living in a plight far too long.